 Your response should align with your organisation’s values and the key messages of the campaign.
 Take time to address any systemic, underlying issues and prepare a response that is authentic, honest, transparent and proactive – and comprehensive.

-Respect Victoria (2024) recommends using values-based messaging to develop your response and their 16 Days toolkit provides example of how to do this in response to the common resistance question, ‘what about violence against men?’.
+Respect Victoria (2024) recommends using values-based messaging to develop your response and their 16 Days toolkit provides example of how to do this in response to the common resistance question, ‘what about violence against men?’